Bust the bloat: All about period bloating

 It’s day two of your period, and you’re feeling all the feels – but cute isn’t one of them.

 The bloat is real, so you decide to slip into your comfiest leggings.
-But, wait a sec… why do your favorite high-waisted leggings (you know, the ones that make your butt look like a perfect peach) feel SO tight right now?
+But, wait a second.
+Why do your favorite high-waisted leggings feel SO tight right now?
 It sort of feels like you’re trying to shove a marshmallow into a straw.

-That puffy, water-retaining, swollen-joints feeling you’re having is common, and you’re definitely not alone: over 90% of menstruators say they experience bloating, headaches, mood swings, and other (PMS) symptoms.1 And it’s also normal for those symptoms to linger during your period.
+That puffy, water-retaining, swollen-joints feeling you’re having is common, and you’re definitely not alone.
+Over 90% of menstruators say they experience bloating, headaches, breast tenderness, mood swings, discomfort, and other PMS symptoms.1 And it’s also normal for those symptoms to linger during your period.

-But just because suffering during your period is common, it doesn’t mean you can’t do anything about it.
-We’ve gathered some tips below on how to fight the bloat and get back to feeling like yourself inside and out.
+Suffering during your period is common, but that doesn’t mean you can’t do anything about it.
+Here are some tips to help you reduce bloating and feel better both physically and mentally.

 Why do you get bloated on your period?

 One word: HORMONES.
-As explained in a 2011 study, it has a lot to do with the hormonal fluctuations that take place during your menstrual cycle.
-More specifically, the dive in estrogen and progesterone your body takes in the days leading up to your period: “Results of some early studies suggest the involvement of aldosterone or deoxycorticosterone, a progesterone metabolite and aldosterone agonist, in the pathophysiology of premenstrual bloating.”
-2
+A 2011 study explains that it has to do with the hormonal fluctuations that take place during your menstrual cycle.
+More specifically, the dive in progesterone and estrogen levels your body takes in the days leading up to your period.
+“Results of some early studies suggest the involvement of aldosterone or deoxycorticosterone, a progesterone metabolite and aldosterone agonist, in the pathophysiology of premenstrual bloating.”2

-Not to gaslight the situation, but in the time leading up to your period, your body also releases hormone-like fatty acids, aka prostaglandins, into the bloodstream.
-Prostaglandins are released from the lining of the uterus and cause muscles to contract, making any existing gastrointestinal issues, like gas (period farts, anyone?) or diarrhea, even worse.
+In the time leading up to the start of your period, your body also releases hormone-like fatty acids, aka prostaglandins, into the bloodstream.
+The lining of the uterus releases prostaglandins, which cause muscles to contract.
+This makes any existing gastrointestinal issues, like gas (period farts, anyone?) or diarrhea, even worse.
 They’re also the culprit behind period cramps and the now-infamous “period poops.”

-Your genetics, vitamin and mineral levels, and diet can also influence how much your hormone fluctuations cause you to bloat.
+Your genetics, vitamin and mineral levels, and diet can also influence how much your hormone levels cause you to bloat.

 How to get rid of period bloating

-If getting your period equals giving in to all the cravings and stuffing your face with your favorite junk food and sugary sweets, you can once again blame good old hormones.
-There’s scientific evidence that period-related hormones can trigger emotional eating which can lead to weight gain.3
+If getting your period equals giving in to all the cravings and stuffing your face with your favorite junk food, you can once again blame good old hormones.
+There’s scientific evidence that period-related hormone changes can trigger emotional eating which can lead to weight gain.3

-The best way to bust the bloat is by choosing foods that will work with your body’s needs.
-While that’s easier said than done when all you’re craving is a slice of (or whole) pizza, it’s all about balance.
+The best way to bust period bloating is by choosing foods that will work with your body’s needs.
+While that’s easier said than done when all you crave is pizza, it’s all about balance.
 Fortunately, how you balance your nutrition is in your control.
 Mind over matter, #amiright?

-To reduce bloating, try to cut back on these foods:
+To reduce hormonal bloating, try to cut back on these foods:

-SALTY FOODS: Cheese, chips, olives, pizza, french fries, canned or frozen foods with high sodium can make your body retain more water.
+SALTY FOODS: Cheese, chips, olives, pizza, and French fries.
+Canned or frozen foods with high sodium can make your body retain more water.
 Try to limit your overall sodium intake to 2,300 mg or less.

 - Raffinose: Beans contain large amounts of this complex sugar.
 Smaller amounts are found in cabbage, Brussels sprouts, broccoli, asparagus, other vegetables, and whole grains.